keremsaltik/Aspen-Travel-App-UI/README.md

 It is only a widget app.
 It does not include functionality outside of page routing.
 Worked make for clean widget architecture.
 You should access codes from subfolders of lib folder.
+If you want to access the photos, you should use the assets folder in the project's main directory.